Bett-A-Fish/ef-json-query-testing/README.md

 Multiple search pattern types were created to see what varients were most efficient.
 The intent is to see how each handles different search patterns, however all of the below are currently only setup to handle a basic `AND` search rather than the full query builder outlined above.
 For each pattern, unit tests were added to allow easily checking their validity along with how they each handle bad user input using [NaughtyStrings](https://github.com/SimonCropp/NaughtyStrings).
 As benchmarking has progressed, more varients have been added and older ones deemed consistently worse than similar counterparts were moved out of the way into `SearchServiceOld.cs`.

-- Json - using Raw sql.
-  - Creates a sql query to have EF run.
+### Json Patterns

+- `JsonSearch_Indexed_NoColumns`
+  - Not a big change from `JsonSearch_Indexed` but a business decision changed the information needed to be brought back from the server.
+- `JsonSearch_Indexed_NoColumns_StringAdjustment`
+  - An attempt to see if searching on optional strin fields could be sped up
+- `JsonSearch_Indexed`
+  - Similar to `JsonSearch_Raw` but with columns being indexed
+  - Note: the testing is setup to make an index for each field but the intention for a production environment would be to only add indexing to the needed fields.
+- `JsonSearch_Raw`
+  - Dynamically generated sql ran with ef
   - Uses parametrized values to avoid sql injection.
-- Json - using EF magic
+- `JsonSearch_EfMagic`
   - Through custom EF functions, a query is generated.

-- Json - with indexs
-  - Creates a sql query to have EF run that will properly utilize indexing
-    - Note: the testing is setup to make an index for each field but the intention for a production environment would be to only add indexing to the needed fields.
-- Dynamic table - through `DynamicMediaInformation`
+### Dynamic Patterns

+- `TableSearch_Media_NoColumns`
+  - Similar to `TableSearch_Media` but a lot faster with much less data to be returned.
+  - note: business decision changed the information needed to be brought back from the server.
+- `TableSearch_Media`
-  - Uses EF to search through `DynamicMediaInformation` table to find `Media_Dynamic` rows that fit the given criteria.
+  - Uses EF to search the database.
+Uses `Includes` to get the field information back from the server.
-- Dynamic table - through `Media_Dynamic`
-  - Uses EF to search through `Media_Dynamic`'s connected `DynamicMediaInformation` rows to find media items that match given criteria.
+- `TableSearch_Media_RestrictedColumns`
+  - Similar to `TableSearch_Media` but with the option to restrict how many columns are returned.
+- `TableSearch_Media_SplitQuery`
+  - Similar to `TableSearch_Media` but with the use of EF's `SplitQuery` function instead of `Includes`
+- `TableSearch_Media_TwoQueries`
+  - Similar to `TableSearch_Media` but intentionally splits the query into two queries.
+One to get the list of matching id's and the second to get the column information.

 ## Running